 - ß-subunit core fragment

 - hyperglycosylated hCG a variant of hCG with separate biological functions and

 - a pituitary gland-produced variant of hCG

-The reason for a phantom hCG is that some individuals react falsely positive to some substrate in the blood hCG test and thus they will display a consistently low positive blood pregnancy test even though they are not pregnant, but their urine test will be negative.
-This phantom hCG may lead to serious misdiagnosis and intervention, but can be detected with serial dilutions.
+The reason for a phantom hCG is that some individuals react falsely positive to some substrate in the blood hCG test and thus will display a consistently low positive blood pregnancy test even though they are not pregnant, but their urine test will be negative.
+This phantom hCG may lead to serious misdiagnosis and intervention but can be detected with serial dilutions.
 Patients with phantom hCG have a positive blood hCG but a negative urine hCG test.
-Therefore, if there is a question, a urine test should be done together with the blood hCG test.
+If there is ever a question, a urine test should be done together with the blood hCG test.